Yusupha Njie: Club career

+Early career

 Njie joined first division Gambian side Real de Banjul in 2011 and spent the following two seasons with them, leading them to a league title in 2012.
 Their win earned them a spot in the 2013 CAF Champions League, where he was instrumental in their 2–1 second-leg victory over Moroccan club FUS Rabat in the preliminary round.

+FUS Rabat

-Although they got eliminated on aggregate goals, his play attracted the attention of Rabat manager Jamal Sellami, who, four months later, signed Njie to a four-year contract after a successful trial with the club.
+Although Real de Banjul were eliminated on aggregate goals, Njie's play attracted the attention of FUS Rabat manager Jamal Sellami, who signed Njie to a four-year contract after a successful trial with the club in June 2013.

 After winning the Moroccan Cup with Rabat in 2014, Njie led them to their first-ever league title in 2015–16.
 That year, he was voted as Rabat's best player and drew further attention from European clubs.
 He also scored his second and third career CAF Confederation Cup goals that year, but Rabat eventually lost to Algerian club MO Béjaïa in the semi-finals.

 Njie scored the game-winning goal in the second leg of a play-off round match-up against Moroccan rivals MAS Fez during 2017 CAF Confederation Cup qualification.
 After a 2–1 victory in the first match, Njie scored the second goal in a 1–1 draw to ensure a 3–2 aggregate win, sending them to the group stage.
 In the first group stage match, Rabat defeated the Ugandan domestic champions, KCCA, by a score of 3–0.
 Njie contributed with a goal and an assist.

+Boavista

-In July 2017, Njie joined Portuguese club Boavista F.C. on a one-year loan, with a buying option in January.
-He later joined Boavista permanently.
+In July 2017, Njie joined Portuguese club Boavista FC on a one-year loan, with a buying option in January.
+He made his debut for the club on 7 August, in a 2–1 away loss to Portimonense SC, and scored his first goal the following 31 January in a 2–1 home win over CS Marítimo.

-In July 2018, it was reported that Njie had signed with French club Stade de Reims, although the deal was cancelled the following day due to failed medical tests.
+Boavista activated Njie's buyout clause in June 2018.
+In July, however, he agreed to move to French club Stade de Reims, but the deal was cancelled due to failed medical tests.

+On 22 June 2021, Njie renewed his link with Boavista for two more years.

+Al-Markhiya

+On 9 June 2023, Qatari side Al-Markhiya announced the signing of Njie on a two-year deal, after his contract with Boavista had expired.
+He was the club's top scorer with six goals during the season, as they suffered relegation.

+Loan to Santos

+On 2 September 2024, Njie joined Santos on loan until June 2025.
+He left the club the following January, after failing to make a single appearance.

+Loan to Farense

+On 31 January 2025, Njie returned to Portugal after joining Farense on loan.